-Projects will usually be for a period of one year but projects lasting up to 18 months will also be considered.
+Projects will generally be 12-18 months in duration but, in exceptional circumstances, projects lasting up to 24 months will also be considered.

 Educational institutions and suitably qualified individuals are invited to apply for funding to undertake applied research projects of relevance to the areas of interest outlined below.

 The financial support for individual projects will, in principle, be limited to a maximum of £15,000, although it is expected that projects requesting financial support in the region of £10,000 to £15,000 will be most positively considered.

 Areas of interest for 2022

 The research grants support researchers around the world in conducting and disseminating the highest quality research.
 The areas of particular interest to MetaMetrics and the British Council in 2022 include:

 - Studies on English language progression, including studies on the relationship between age, instruction (e.g., hours of study, method) and typical gains in reading comprehension ability as measured by Lexile reading measures and Aptis reading scores.

 - Studies investigating the relationship between the use of feedback derived (i.e. Lexile reading measures) from Aptis and the impact on teaching and learning.

 - Studies investigating the impact of controlled vocabulary on reading comprehension level.